TomDDG/ZXPicoMD/README.md

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/OLEDMount.png "OLED Mount")

 You can now fit the Pico & Micro SD-Card socket and mount into the bottom part of the case by sliding in the front buttons first and then securing with a small screw.
-Be careful when bending the LED legs to fit the side holes and ensure the Micro SD card slots is flush to the side of the case.
+Be careful when bending the LED legs to fit the side holes and ensure the Micro SD card slot is flush to the side of the case.

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/AllBuilt.png "All Built")